swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

 ```

 With each key press we mutate this array, concatenate it into a
 string, and render that into a `pre` tag.
-We'll see in a momemnt that
+We'll see in a moment that
 all of this code can be reused without modification to target an HTML
 interface.